-- · Water spray, fog or regular foam. - Avoid aiming straight or solid streams directly onto the product. - If it can be done safely, move undamaged containers away from the area around the fire.
+- Water spray, fog or alcohol-resistant foam. - If it can be done safely, move undamaged containers away from the area around the fire. - Dike runoff from fire control for later disposal. - Avoid aiming straight or solid streams directly onto the product.